giguru/master-thesis-ai/EASY_ML_SCIENCE.md

-# ML code publication checklist: "Some is always better then none"
+# Painless ML code publication checklist

 In the field of science, there is little incentive to do some clean-up after the core of your work has been done.
-However, you must be familiar with the weeks struggling to decypher someone's work when starting a new research project.
-With this work, we would like to
+However, you must be familiar with the time struggling to decypher someone's work when starting a new research project.
+Let's make an effort together to make this process effortless!

 # Publication practises

 1. Publish code

+No excuses.
 Some code is always better then no code.
-No explanation required.
+No futher explanation required.

 2. Dataset information